-Heres to the crazy ones.
+The Crazy Ones October 14, 1998 Heres to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
-The round pegs in the square holes.
+The round pegs in the quare holes.
 The ones who see things differently.
 Theyre not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.
 About the only thing you cant do is ignore them.
 Because they change things.
 They invent.
 They imagine.
 They heal.
 They explore.
 They create.
 They inspire.
 They push the human race forward.
+Maybe they have to be crazy.
 How else can you stare at an empty canvas and see a work of art?
 Or sit in silence and hear a song thats never been written?
 Or gaze at a red planet and see a laboratory on wheels?

 '''

 pdf_path = os.path.join(RESOURCE_ROOT, "crazyones.pdf")

 reader = PdfReader(pdf_path)

 page = reader.pages[0]

 writer = PdfWriter()

 writer.add_page(page)

 Add the polyline

 annotation = AnnotationBuilder.polyline(

 vertices=[(50, 550), (200, 650), (70, 750), (50, 700)],

 )

 writer.add_annotation(page_number=0, annotation=annotation)

-Write the annotated file to disk '''
+Write the annotated file to disk

+'''